Analysis | Amazon Beats Walmart Again in Latest Showdown

 For Amazon, speed has always been central to the promise of Prime, and while that once meant two-day delivery, it increasingly has been redefined as same-day.
 The new small-format facilities, especially if strategically packed with most frequently ordered items in that area, should help with that.

-Maybe that’s okay; there are plenty of people who have only recently stepped up their online shopping amid the pandemic, especially for groceries, and Walmart has a decent shot at winning them over.
-Amazon may have a bigger selection, but I find Walmart’s website better-designed and easier to use – a valuable distinction for time-starved shoppers.
-Bottom line: I highly doubt Walmart+ will make a perceptible a dent in Amazon’s subscriber count.
+Maybe that’s OK; there are plenty of people who have only recently stepped up their online shopping amid the pandemic, especially for groceries, and Walmart has a decent shot at winning them over.
+Amazon may have a bigger selection, but I find Walmart’s website better designed and easier to use — a valuable distinction for time-starved shoppers.
+Bottom line: I highly doubt Walmart+ will make a perceptible dent in Amazon’s subscriber count.
 But if it allows Walmart to defend the customer base it already has and attract customers that aren’t locked in to Prime yet, it’s probably worth doing.

 Even though the pandemic has pushed a great deal more purchases online, I expect consumers will continue to bounce between e-commerce and brick-and-mortar shopping for a long time.
 That will likely leave Amazon and Walmart to continue encroaching on each other’s turf — and taking inspiration from each other in the process.